bovard/archon/README.md

 ## Feature Requests
 1. Output to CSV
-2. Save the game files
-3. Single elimination tournament
+2. Single elimination tournament
-4. Double elimination tournament
+3. Double elimination tournament
-5. Multiple games running at one time
+4. Multiple games running at one time (not possible)
-6. open the game visualation tool to watch games
+5. open the game visualation tool to watch games